Dr. Anne-Kathrin Classen

 I obtained my BSc in Cell Biology from the University of Manchester and my MSc in Biomolecular Sciences from the University of Amsterdam.
 I studied how cellular packing geometry is controlled by the planar cell poarity pathway during my PhD work at the Max Planck Institute for Cell Biology an Genetics in Dresden.
 During my postdoc at UC Berkeley I investigated epigenetic regulation of tissue growth by Polycomb proteins.
 In 2011 I started my Emmy Noether research group at the Ludwig Maximilians University Munich.
 In 2016 we moved to the Albert Ludwigs University of Freiburg.

 I obtained my BS-MS integrated degree in Science from Indian Institute of Science Education and Research (IISER), Pune, India.
 I fell in love with genetics and developmental biology during my coursework in India and started working with Drosophila embryos to study the origins of cell compartmentalization and polarity in the lab of Richa Rikhy.
 In 2012, I did a summer internship in Andreas Wodarz’s lab in University of Göttingen, performing a genetic screen to study neuroblast polarity.
-My interest in polarity and mechanics of cells developed and I wanted to work further in this field.
-I joined Anne’s lab in August 2013 and am currently investigating mechanisms that drive epithelial cell shape transitions in Drosophila egg chambers.
+I joined Anne’s lab in August 2013 as a PhD student to investigate mechanisms that drive epithelial cell shape transitions in Drosophila egg chambers.
 During this time, I also worked on Calcium oscillations in wing imaginal discs of Drosophila.
+I graduated in 2018 and have now started to work as a Postdoc on chromatin-based regulation of tissue regeneration.
 In my free time, I like to experiment with cooking and dancing Flamenco.

 I received my B.Sc. in Biology at the University of Salzburg, Austria, which included an exchange semester at Cardiff University, Great Britain.
 After my Bachelor studies I had the chance to work as an intern at a research department of Novartis in Zurich, Switzerland, before starting my Master´s studies at Ludwig-Maximilians University in Munich, Germany.
 During my time at the LMU I joined Anne’s lab and was not able to leave again.
 So, I stayed and am now a PhD student working on the mechanics of epithelial cell shape changes and the ability of cells to form boundaries in developing tissues.